pushnews/wordpress-plugin/readme.txt

 4. No HTTPS website is required

 == Changelog ==
+= 1.3.0 =
+* Simplified tag installation so it only requires the App ID

 = 1.2.0 =
 * Making sure all tag configuration elements are trimmed before printed